Geospatial content management system

-A geospatial content management system (GeoCMS) is a content management system where objects (users, images, articles, blogs..) can have a latitude, longitude position to be displayed on an online interactive map.
-In addition the online maps link to informational pages (wiki pages essentially) on the data represented.
-Some GeoCMS do also allow users to edit spatial data (points, lines, polygons on maps) as part of content objects.
-Spatial data can be published by GeoCMS as part of their contents or using standardized interfaces such as WMS or WFS.
+A geospatial content management system (GeoCMS) is a content management system where objects (users, images, articles, blogs, etc.) can have a latitude and longitude position to be displayed on an online interactive map.

+These systems are commonly used for collaborative mapping, data visualization, and open-data publishing where spatial content can be edited or linked to informational pages.

 A GeoCMS can have a map of registered users allowing to build communities geographically, by looking at users location.
 The help of wiki for describing geographical layers present a way to solve the problem of geographical metadata.

+GeoCMS platforms are increasingly deploying within modern spatial data infrastructures, where open-data portals and geospatial catalogues support mapping, analysis and publishing workflows.

+Recent research on open-source geospatial content-management solutions highlights their use for heterogeneous data integration, interactive mapping and cross-platform publishing in web and mobile environments.

 Since the advent of Google Maps and the publication of its API, numerous users have used online maps to illustrate their web pages.

-Google Maps is in itself not a GeoCMS but a building block for GeoCMS applications.
-Similarly Mapserver can also be used for creating GeoCMS.
+Elebase is probably the most advanced Geospatial CMS in the world at this time, with full handling of text, multi-media and geo objects that extend beyond just a point on a map to areas, paths and defined geo feature types.

+These frameworks have been used to build open-source GeoCMS applications that combine mapping libraries such as OpenLayers and Leaflet with spatially enabled databases like PostGIS.